edwardphill/friend-finder/README.md

-# friendfinder
+# Friend Finder
-Friend finder app
+- A friend finder app

+# How It's Used

+# Techonolgy Used
+- HTML
+- CSS
+- JavaScript
+- SQL
+- Heroku